survivejs/webpack-book/manuscript/loading/04_javascript.md

 Even though Babel can be used standalone, as you can see in the *SurviveJS - Maintenance* book, you can hook it up with webpack as well.
 During development, it can make sense to skip processing if you are using language features supported by your browser.

-Skipping processing is a good option especially if you don't rely on any custom language features and work using a modern browser.
+Skipping processing is a good option primarily if you don't rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
-It can pick up project level Babel configuration or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another lesser known option.
+It can pick up project level Babel configuration, or you can configure it at the webpack loader itself. [babel-webpack-plugin](https://www.npmjs.com/package/babel-webpack-plugin) is another lesser-known option.

 Connecting Babel with a project allows you to process webpack configuration through it.
-To achieve this, name your webpack configuration using the *webpack.config.babel.js* convention. [interpret](https://www.npmjs.com/package/interpret) package enables this and it supports other compilers as well.
+To achieve this, name your webpack configuration using the *webpack.config.babel.js* convention. [interpret](https://www.npmjs.com/package/interpret) package enables this, and it supports other compilers as well.

 T> Given that [Node supports the ES2015 specification well](http://node.green/) these days, you can use a lot of ES2015 features without having to process configuration through Babel.